YOUR RIGHT to receive an education AND benefit FROM our NATION’S educational institutions IS FUNDAMENTAL – PROTECT AND DEFEND THAT RIGHT.

 - Titles II and III of the Americans with Disabilities Act of 1990, which prohibit discrimination based upon disability at, respectively, public and private schools and institutions and also guarantee reasonable accommodations in education

-- The Due Process Clause of the Fourteenth Amendment, which guarantees students and others due process of law.
+- The Due Process Clause of the Fourteenth Amendment, which guarantees students and others due process of law, and

 Of course, this list of legal obligations on an educational institution is not exhaustive.
 Depending upon the circumstances, a student may also have other freedoms and protections, such as a freedom of speech under the First Amendment or to be free from bullying or other forms of conduct in violation of Virginia laws.
-Ensuring representation by an education attorney in Virginia who is well-versed in the highly-specialized and nuanced area of education law is a first and critical step to safeguarding rights in academia.
+Ensuring representation by an attorney who is experienced and well-versed in the highly-specialized area of education law is a first and critical step to safeguarding rights in academia.

-Simopoulos Law has nearly two decades of state and federal experience and has handled complex and high-profile education law cases and matters involving discrimination, harassment, hazing, and bullying at educational institutions.
+Simopoulos Law has nearly two decades of state and federal experience and has handled complex and high-profile education law cases and matters involving Title IX, discrimination, harassment, hazing, and bullying at educational institutions.
 We know that such discrimination and harassment can occur at any time in an educational experience, from the date of a first application for admission all the way to graduation day itself.
-Having been in the trenches with schools, colleges, and institutions for many years, Simopoulos Law possesses the particular insight necessary to assess and address educational issues that arise.
+Having been in the trenches with schools, colleges, and institutions for many years and served as an adjunct professor at the country’s oldest law school, William and Mary, Simopoulos Law possesses the unique experience and insight to assess and address educational issues that can and do arise.

-And, because Simopoulos Law is keenly-versed in litigation, the firm also has an experienced insight on what can go right and wrong at an academic situation even before litigation arises.
-Simopoulos Law regularly works with Virginia students in difficult situations in order to avoid protracted litigation, whenever possible, and achieve the best possible outcome as promptly as possible for its clients.
+Because Simopoulos Law is well-versed in education litigation, the firm also has a unique insight on what can go right and wrong at an academic situation even before litigation arises.
+Simopoulos Law regularly works with students throughout Virginia in difficult situations in order to avoid protracted litigation, whenever possible, and achieve the best possible outcome as promptly as possible for its clients.

-In doing so, Simopoulos Law regularly provides advice, counseling, and representation in other academic and education contexts, including in:
+Simopoulos Law regularly provides EDUCATION LAW advice, counseling, and representation to students in academic contexts, including: